 #8 Taste Some Cider (Easter to October Only)

 Enjoy a cider tasting at the Whin Hill Norfolk Cider shop.
-Grab a seat in their courtyard or garden and try some of the 11 different ciders, perry and apple juices, cider vinegar, and apple spirit (brandy) that they make.
+Grab a seat in their courtyard or garden and try some of the 11 different ciders, perry, apple juices, cider vinegar, fruit flavoured spirits, and apple spirit (brandy) that they make.
 There is also fresh honey made by the bees in their orchard.

-The shop is open from Easter through until the end of October, but the hours do vary.
+The shop, located right by the Stearmans Yard Car Park, is only open from Easter through until the end of October, but the hours do vary.
 Check here to confirm times.